 1st Generation | 2020-Present |

-Significant changes exist between generations, especially in performance enhancements, technological advancements, and interior design updates, which might be the critical factor for potential buyers.
+Significant changes exist between generations, especially in performance enhancements, technological advancements, and interior design updates, which might be the determining factor for prospective buyers.

 Tesla Model Y Best, Neutral, and Worst Years

-When ranking and categorizing the finest and worst Tesla Model Y model years, we consider a variety of factors, including but not limited to:
+When ranking and categorizing the best and worst Tesla Model Y model years, we consider a variety of factors, including but not limited to:

 - Owner-reported reliability (surveys)